 - Could have more options for advanced configuration

 Large server network:VyprVPN is easy to set up.
 A solid choice for Minecraft.
 Stores no logs, offers great security and also unblocks most streaming services.
 More pricey than others on this list.
 30-day money-back guarantee.

 Can I play Minecraft with a free VPN?

 Tempted to use a free VPN to play Minecraft?
 While it’s technically possible, we strongly advise against it for several reasons.
 First of all, Mojang has been very aggressive about blocking VPN users, and as such, most free VPN services just won’t work.
 Second, as free VPNs usually have fewer servers and more users than premium services, you’ll likely notice a lot of lag, even if you manage to get connected.

 Like any business, free VPN services exist to make money.
 As they can’t charge their users directly, they’ve had to come up with other ways to make a profit.
 Their methods range from placing ads onto the sites you visit, to using tracking cookies to build a consumer profile from your activities, which can then be sold without your knowledge.

 People generally use VPNs to enhance their online security, but there’s significant evidence that shows free VPN services may actually make you more vulnerable.
 For instance, did you know that there are over 100 free Android “VPNs” that don’t actually encrypt your data?
 Worse still, many intentionally install malware onto the user’s device.
 We’ve even seen cases where a free VPN sold its users’ bandwidth for use in a botnet.
-To keep yourself and your personal information safe, we recommend using a reputable VPN service with a track record of protecting its users’ privacy.
+To keep yourself and your personal information safe, we recommend using a privacy-first VPN service with a track record of protecting its users’ data.